Table of Contents

 - With Siri: Click the Siri icon, and say “Turn on” followed by the feature you’d like to use.

-If you’re happy with your current computer but struggle to use it effectively, adding a few key elements could help.
+If you are happy with your current computer but struggle to use it effectively, adding a few key elements could help.

 Adding Tools to Your Computer

-When the existing software doesn’t help you surf with ease, it’s time to start building.
+When the existing software does not help you surf with ease, it’s time to start building.
 Swapping out your keyboard, adding a screen reader, and seeking out voice apps may be useful.

 You can choose from: